AustinJoo97/My-Portfolio/README.md

 ### My Projects

 This section serves as a rudimentary showcase of projects that will be completed during my studies as well as early in my career.
 Currently only holding six projects, each partition has linked via *anchor* tags to lead the user to an external application in a new window.
 Additionally, *pseudo classes* were also utilized here to cause a glow effect upon hovering over any particular project.
+Finally, along with the glow effect, *transform* was utilized along with *hover* to change to rescale the project interacted with to cause it to grow in place, providing it a greater degree of focus to a user.

 ### Contact Me